01 INTRODUCTION & CONTEXT

 Only 2% of users who created a video used the "Multi-face Swap" function.
 We felt this percentage was disproportionately low.
 I suspected it was because the term "Multi-face Swap" doesn't make its own function apparently clear.

-I decided to remove “Swap All Faces” and offer only “Multi-face Swap” to give users more control.
-But after talking with Runbo, I learned that this approach is far more GPU-intensive—users would have to wait for the system to detect each face individually.
-In practice, most people were already happy with the automatic results from “Swap All Faces,” so the added friction of customizing every face ended up creating more hassle than value.
+I initially removed “Swap All Faces” in favor of a single “Multi-face Swap” option to give users more control.
+However, after discussing this with Runbo, I learned that this approach is significantly more GPU-intensive, since the system has to detect and process each face individually, increasing wait times.
+In reality, most users were already satisfied with the automatic results from “Swap All Faces,” so requiring them to customize each face introduced unnecessary friction and added complexity without delivering meaningful value.

 I brainstormed several alternatives, including “Custom Face Swap” and “Advanced Face Swap,” but eventually chose a more straightforward, instructional label: “Swap a specific face.”
 Even though there still isn’t a standardized term for this function, this instructional phrasing does a better job of guiding users through the intended workflow.